 - Cerebral palsy

-FAQ on Section 80U – Tax deduction for a Physically Disabled Person
+FAQs on tax deduction for a Physically Disabled Person-Section 80U

-Question 1: What are the documents required to claim tax deduction under section 80U for my disability?
+What are the documents required to claim income tax deduction under section 80U for my disability?

 You need to keep the certificate which your medical authority has issued to you by certifying your disability.
 For illness such as autism or cerebral palsy form 10-IA additionally need to be filled up.

-Question 2: Who can certify my disability to claim the benefit of tax deduction under section 80U?
+Who can certify my disability to claim the benefit of income tax deduction under section 80U?

 - A civil surgeon or the chief medical officer of a government hospital